 Credit scores range from 300-850, and higher scores are better.
 Your score affects the type of loan you can receive as well as the interest rate you will pay.
 There are many ways to build and improve your credit, the most common technique is to open, utilize and make timely payments on a credit card.

 Some people may prefer to rent while they save their money for a larger down payment that will lower the monthly mortgage payment.
-However, homeownership may provide many benefits including building equity and providing a tax deduction based on interest paid.
+However, homeownership may provide many benefits including building equity.

 Before you ask a real estate agent for help seeing properties, it’s a good idea to make a list of features for your preferred neighborhood type.
 Once you’ve narrowed down your search, you can set up listing alerts on websites, such as Zillow and Trulia to monitor the market.